 If you roast some premium coffee and put in a brown bag, it’s going to lose its freshness fast.

 However, if you take the same coffee and put it in a nitrogen flushed bag, it will stay fresh a lot longer.
 Oxygen is the enemy of coffee freshness, and preparing coffee this way extends the shelf life.
 Many of the best roasters use this technology when packaging coffee today.
 (This technique, is too expensive to use in a non-commercial setting.)

 But remember!
 When you open the bag at home, you ruin the stable environment inside the coffee bag.
 The coffee should probably be consumed within ten days after opening.

 Does freezing coffee beans keep them fresh?

 Yes, coffee can actually be frozen with excellent results.
-In certain situations, it’s merely the only decent option.
-Let’s say that you suddenly get some bags of coffee, and you’re not able to consume them within the next months because of travel.
+In certain situations, it’s actually the most sensible option.
+Let’s say that you suddenly get some bags of coffee; you’re not able to consume them within the next months because of travel.

 In that case, the freezer is your best bet if you want to retain freshness.
 It’s certainly way better than just keeping them it in the cupboard.

 How to Freeze coffee:

 - Coffee very quickly absorbs odors and moisture.
 For optimal results, keep it in the original sealed and nitrogen flushed/vacuum-packed bag.
-If not, put it in an air-tight container before freezing it.
+Tape up the one-way valve (if there is one) to make sure no moisture of air can get into the beans.
+If you have a sealer, you can also vacuum-pack the whole package.

-- Take the coffee out of the freezer at least 12 hours before you intend to consume it.
+- Take the coffee out of the freezer some hours before you intend to consume it.
 Let the whole bag thaw simultaneously.

-- You should under no circumstances store coffee in the refrigerator or freezer, and take it out scoop by scoop.
+- You shouldn’t store coffee in the refrigerator or freezer, and take it out scoop by scoop.
 Dramatic temperature swings will create condensation.
+However, one exception is if you divide the coffee into small single-serve portions.
+You can vacuum-pack these bags or use a lab container/specimen bottle.

 A lot can be said about coffee and freshness.
 I think it’s important to remember that freshness exists on a sliding scale, where you also have to consider roasting style, packaging, storage, opening date, and your intended brew method.